 Citable filing context

-CLX's research view summarizes recent SEC filing context, starting with business from Aug 8, 2025.
+CLX's research view summarizes recent SEC filing context, starting with earnings from Aug 3, 2026.

 | Filed | Item | Context |